 - Regression

 - Classification

 - Anomaly Detection

-- Ranking

 - Clustering

 - Association

-- Feature Selection

-- Feature Extraction
+- Feature Selection and Extraction

-- Row Importance

 - Time Series

-The term machine learning technique has no relationship to a SQL language function.
+The term mining technique has no relationship to a SQL language technique.

-Oracle Machine Learning for SQL supports the algorithms listed in Part III.
-Part III provides basic conceptual information about the algorithms.
-There is at least one algorithm for each of the machine learning techniques.
+Part III provides basic conceptual information about the algorithms supported by Oracle Data Mining.
+There is at least one algorithm for each of the mining techniques.